 So henceforth in this post I won’t be mentioning controller specs, only request specs.

-I only use request specs in two scenarios
+I only use request specs in three scenarios

 My default policy is not to use request specs at all.
 I find that fine-grained model specs and coarse-grained feature specs give me a sufficient level of coverage.
 Plus the fact that I put very little code in my controllers means that controller-focused tests would add relatively little value.

 There are three specific scenarios though where I find request specs helpful.

 Scenario 1: legacy projects